AlexandreBidon/pixelwar/README.md

 You can install the APK available in the [Releases](https://github.com/AlexandreBidon/pixelwar/releases) section of Github.
 The application is currently in alpha.

+**Warning :** The server is currently hard-coded in the app.
+The server may be down will you try to use the app.

+### Install the server

+You can try to use this app with your own server.
+You can download the server code [here](https://github.com/AlexandreBidon/pixelwar-server).
+The server is currently really simple and comes with a lot of issues.
+The server address is currently directly coded in the app.
+You can add the address of your server in the `App.js` file.

 ## Performance Optimization